The Renzullo Lessons is a deconstruction of what a store like this can teach big grocery.

 We say hello, goodbye, and thank you.
 Helloing and goodbying dominate the soundtrack at Renzullo’s – over the soccer game playing on the TV, over the conversation about cars, over the story about a nephew’s marriage.
 In this way it’s very much like a Japanese restaurant with their hellos and goodbyes – except noisier.
 And it’s a big part of staff expectations.
 All day long Mirella and Franco, without loosing a beat in their conversation with a customer, say hello to someone who has just walked in, and thank you and good bye to someone leaving.

-Learn this and you are set for any future job.
-Sadly, it’s a lot of imaging to think of being genuinely thanked in a supermarket.
+Teach this and you set your staff up for any future job.
+It’s doesn’t take a lot of imaging be genuinely thanked in a supermarket.
 Yet, more than any other thing, being made to feel good about yourself is why people return.

 Someone once told me a deal is only a deal when both parties feel it’s a deal.
 I think this is the way things are at Renzullo’s.
 We don’t simply take customer’s money in exchange for goods; we make customers feel worthy and special.
 Because they are.